Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: The left and right metrics on space-like slices of good spacetimes

 \begin{defi} Let $M$ be any smooth AdS manifold.
 Let $S\subset M$ be a space-like surface, and let $V$ be a field of time-like unit vectors defined along $S$.
-It is {\bf transverse} if \begin{itemize} \item $V$ is parallel to the particles at their intersection points with $S$, \item for all $x\in S$, the maps $v\mapsto D^l_vV$ and $v\mapsto D^r_vV$ have rank $2$. \end{itemize} \end{defi}
+It is {\bf transverse} if \fb{for all $x\in S$, the maps $v\mapsto D^l_vV$ and $v\mapsto D^r_vV$ have rank $2$}. \end{defi}

 It is not essential to suppose that $S$ is space-like, and the weaker topological assumption that $S$ is isotopic in $M$ to a space-like surface would be sufficient.
 The definition is restricted to space-like surface for simplicity.